 If you use automatic watches daily, it will work continuously for a long time.
 If you keep the watches on the table for more than two days, it will stop working.
 To start working again, you will need to wound the crown manually.

-When your timepiece being the most important device to operate you to every work then the accuracy of the thing must be very precious.
+When your timepiece is the most important device to operate you to every work then the accuracy of the thing must be very precious.

 The accuracy differs from caliber to caliber.
 Standard automatic watches are 99.97% accurate.
 When an automatic watch is not worn for some days, it affects the accuracy of the watch.
 An automatic watch with +/- 10 seconds a day is acceptable.
 A normal automatic watch usually +/- 5 seconds per day.